Estimated reading time: 9 minutes

 Now that you have reached a great solution, supported by all the executive team members, how do you implement it?

-By having all the executive team members filling all the roles and keeping them to themselves?
+By having all the executive team members fill all the roles and keep them to themselves?

 No, I was joking.